Bump Hadley

-Irving Darius Hadley (July 5, 1904 – February 15, 1963) was an American Major League Baseball pitcher.
+Irving Darius Hadley (July 5, 1904 – February 15, 1963) was an American professional baseball pitcher who played in Major League Baseball.
 Born in Lynn, Massachusetts, he played in the major leagues for the Washington Senators (1926–31 and 1935), Chicago White Sox (1932), St. Louis Browns (1932–34), New York Yankees (1936–40), New York Giants (1941), and Philadelphia Athletics (1941).

 Early life

-Hadley was born on July 5, 1904 to Irving A. and Effie B. Hadley in Lynn, Massachusetts.
+Hadley was born on July 5, 1904, to Irving A. and Effie B. Hadley in Lynn, Massachusetts.
 Irving A. Hadley was a successful Boston lawyer and it was expected that his son would follow him in the profession.
 Hadley attended Lynn English High School, where earned letters in baseball, basketball, track, rowing, and football.
 He set an interscholastic shot-put record and excelled as a punter on the school's football team.
 As a member of the school's baseball team, Hadley threw a no-hitter against Chelsea High School.
-On May 3, 1923 he struck out a North Shore League record 21 batters in a one-hit shutout against Chelsea.
+On May 3, 1923, he struck out a North Shore League record 21 batters in a one-hit shutout against Chelsea.
 He went on to attend Mercersburg Academy.
 Hadley started out as Mercersburg's third baseman, but moved to the mound after the team's pitcher dropped out of school.
 On June 4, 1924, Hadley threw a perfect game against the State Forestry School in which he struck out 26 of 27 batters he retired.

 After Mercersburg, Hadley attended Brown University.
 He left the school during his sophomore year after being ruled academically ineligible for the upcoming baseball season and signed with East Douglas in the independent Blackstone Valley League, where he went 17–2.